-As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
+As an affiliate with Amazon, Bookshop, and other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

-Starting Guide for Essential Oil Use
+Starting Guide for Essential Oil Use with FAQs

 This guide for essential oil use gives you information related to aromatherapy and essential oils, how they work, how to use them, and more.